tadyatha om gate gate paragate parasamgate bodhi svaha

 Thank you, R.

 Thanks very much for your comments and compliments.

-Best wishes to you, in support of your studies of Sanskrit language, Brahminical culture, and the vidya of Jyotisha.
+Best wishes to you, in support of your studies of Sanskrit language, Brahminical culture, and the heritage knowledge tradition of Jyotishavidya.

 Faith is stronger than blood lineage.
 Faith is stronger than ceremonial priesthood.
 Faith is stronger than any other force in human life.

-Rather than protesting or blaming, may I recommend that you start studying?
-Perhaps you will develop the promise of your lineage and become a great Samskriti Jyotishi some day!
-Sincerely, BPL, Jyotisha
+Rather than protesting or blaming, it is recommended to start studying.
+Perhaps one may develop the promise of one's lineage and become a great Samskriti Jyotishavidyana some day!

 I know you are very busy so I won't take up much of your time.
 Can I please ask of you if Jyotisha is for real?
 In that, what all has been written about a person's life will manifest in their lifetime, or if Jyotisha is simply a guideline (a sort of plan that could happen but not necessarily come true altogether).